DevExpress/devextreme-documentation/concepts/05 Widgets/List/27 Searching.md

 [note] Searching works when inputting a plain data structure only.
 However, if you need the searching capability and grouped data, transform the plain data using the **DataSource**'s [group](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/group.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group') option.

-Searching is disabled in the **List** widget by default.
+Searching is disabled in the **List** UI component by default.
 Assign **true** to the [searchEnabled](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/searchEnabled.md '/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#searchEnabled') option to display the search panel.
 The [searchExpr](/api-reference/10%20UI%20Widgets/SearchBoxMixin/1%20Configuration/searchExpr.md '/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#searchExpr') option specifies which data fields should be searched.
 Assign an _array_ of field names to it if you need to search several fields.

 ---
 ##### jQuery